bihealth/sodar-core-legacy/docs/source/dev_project_app.rst

 - ``get_project_list_value()``: A function which **must** be implemented if ``project_list_columns`` are defined, to retrieve a column cell value for a specific project.
+- ``handle_project_update()``: A function for enabling carrying out specific tasks within your app when the project is updated in projectroles.
+This is a work-in-progress functionality to be expanded later.

 Once you have implemented the ``rules.py`` and ``plugins.py`` files and added the app and its URL patterns to the Django site configuration, you can create